 Cordova is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 2,196 people and just one neighborhood, Cordova is the 25th largest community in Alaska.

 Cordova home prices are not only among the most expensive in Alaska, but Cordova real estate also consistently ranks among the most expensive in America.

 Occupations and Workforce

-A relatively large number of people in Cordova telecommute to their jobs.
-Overall, about 13.90% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cordova has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cordova has few renters and college students.
 But the biggest reason it is quieter in Cordova than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cordova may be for you.